Dimer Models and Conformal Structures: Proper Maps and the Geometry of the Liquid Domains

-The above result implies that the solution $f:\LL\to \Di$ has a continuous extension to $\overline{ \LL }$ in the sense of prime-ends.
-Little later, see Theorem \ref{thm:geometry-curve}, we show that in fact $f$ is globally continuous in $\overline{ \LL }$, i.e. that at the possible double points of $\partial \LL$ the one-sided limits of $f$ agree.
-In addition, Theorem \ref{thm:localboundary} and Corollary \ref{bdryRegu3} will later establish a quite precise picture of the boundary regularity of the solutions $f$.
+\begin{rem} The above result implies that the solution $f:\LL\to \Di$ has a continuous extension to $\overline{ \LL }$ in the sense of prime-ends.
+Little later, see Theorem \ref{thm:geometry-curve}, we improve conclusion ii) in Theorem \ref{propStoilow35} and show that in fact $f$ is globally continuous in $\overline{ \LL }$, i.e. that at the possible double points of $\partial \LL$ the one-sided limits of $f$ agree. \end{rem}

+In fact, Theorem \ref{thm:localboundary} and Corollary \ref{bdryRegu3} will later establish a quite precise picture of the boundary regularity of the solutions $f$.
 On the other hand, already the mere boundary continuity is very useful, see for instance Proposition 2 in \cite{KeOk07}.

 As a first quick application of the factorization in Theorem \ref{propStoilow35} we have an interpretation of the asymptotic particle densities in the Aztec diamond \cite{CEP}.

 \begin{ex} Random domino tilings of the Aztec diamond was one of the first dimer model where in simulations the frozen phenomena were observed.
 The existence of the frozen boundary, the arctic circle, was then proven for this model by Jockusch, Propp and Shor \cite{JPS}.